Ade Solanke: Career

 She worked as a story analyst for several Hollywood companies, including Sundance, New Line and Disney.
 Her first screenplay, Femi’s Thirtieth, was a semi-finalist in the annual Nicholl screenwriting contest in Los Angeles.
 It was also a semi-finalist in the Amblin/Chesterfield Screenwriting contest, also in LA.
 Her second screenplay, Finishing School, also reached the Nicholl semi-finals.
 For some years she worked as an arts journalist, writing for publications including The Times Literary Supplement, The Voice, The Guardian, the New Statesman and West Africa Magazine.
 In 1988 she set up Tama Communications, a writing, research and publicity service "sympathetic to the needs of the voluntary sector and black organisations", that was judged an "outstanding enterprise" and won the London's Top Youth Enterprise title in the 1989 London Livewire competition to find the best young business brains.
 She has also taught at several universities, among them Goldsmiths, University of London, and Pan-African University, Lagos, Nigeria, as well as at such institutions as London's City Lit and in Zimbabwe at the Institute of Creative Arts for Progress in Africa.
-She teaches Creative Writing at the University of Greenwich.
+In 2015, she joined the University of Greenwich, where she is a senior lecturer in Creative Writing.

 Her work for radio includes being on the writing team of the award-winning BBC drama series Westway.
 In 2009 she was commissioned by the NHS to write Family Legacy, a Nollywood-style film drama drawing on the real-life experiences of people living with sickle-cell disease, which has been disseminated widely on television channels and elsewhere in the UK, USA and West Africa, reaching more than 12 million people in outreach campaigns.
 She subsequently wrote the screenplay for Dazzling Mirage (2014), adapted from the novel of the same name by Olayinka Abimbola Egbokhare, produced and directed by Tunde Kelani.